LAST UPDATED JUNE 2020

-And while there’s a renewed sense of global attention toward hand washing, the way hands are dried matters, too – particularly when people don’t wash effectively.
+And while there’s a renewed sense of global attention towards hand washing, the way hands are dried matters, too – particularly when people don’t wash effectively.

 Drying with paper towels can remove bacteria that remains on hands after washing by up to 77%.
-Most people don’t realize that the rubbing process of using paper towels physically removes bacteria along with moisture while also reducing the risk of cross-contamination.
+Most people don’t realise that the rubbing process of paper towels physically removes bacteria along with moisture while also reducing the risk of cross-contamination.

 When you look at the data, it’s no wonder that paper towels are the recommended hand-drying method of the World Health Organization's (WHO) “Guidelines on Hand Hygiene in Health Care.”2

 People Prefer Paper Hand Towels—Purchasers Prefer Scott® Brand

 There’s more than science to back up the superiority of paper towels.
 Users prefer them too.

 The review article in Mayo Clinic Proceedings reported that "Hand hygiene adherence would possibly decrease if paper towels are not available in the washroom".
 Faced with a choice of drying methods, 90% of people showed a preference for paper towels over jet-air dryers in the washroom.